 Because MLCDs are market-linked, though, a CD’s performance is tied to underlying securities or a market index.
 Thus investors don’t receive a fixed interest rate, and returns can fluctuate.
 Typically these CDs are also capped in terms of the gains they can provide.
 And while an investor’s initial principal deposit is protected from a market drop, you can still lose money if you withdraw funds early or try to sell this type of CD on the secondary market.
 Finally, like any other investment in the markets, there’s no guarantee that a market-linked CD will see a profit by the time it matures.

 If you’re interested in getting a top rate for your savings, consider opening a new bank account with SoFi and setting up an all-in-one Checking and Savings.
-You can earn 1.80% APY when you qualify and set up direct deposit (which is a smart way to increase savings anyway).
+You can earn a competitive APY when you qualify and set up direct deposit (which is a smart way to increase savings anyway).
 Get started on your savings plan today!

 What is a market-linked CD?